Contact us

 • must be a Third Country National, ie. a non-EU national.

-• meets the application requirements laid down by Malta Residence and Visa Programme;
+• meets the application requirements laid down under the MPRP regulations.

 • is in possession of valid travel document as are his dependents